docpad-archive/documentation/Hosting.md

 	1. [Here is the guide for Heroku](http://devcenter.heroku.com/articles/node-js)

-1. Optional: If you're also wanting to use a custom domain for your DocPad website, here is the [Heroku Guide](https://devcenter.heroku.com/articles/custom-domains), alternatively here is a generic guide:
+1. Optional: If you're also wanting to use a custom domain for your website, [follow the Heroku Guide here](https://devcenter.heroku.com/articles/custom-domains), or alternatively here is a generic guide:

 	1. Ping your server e.g. `ping balupton.no.de`